hubignite/testrepo/README.md

     6. Use minimal code prototyping
     7. Commit model and impolementation PoC-s into the test repo

+#### Assessment 1 Assumptions
+    1. Use Postgres or any other relational DB for structured part of data.
+    2. Consider Blob storage engine like MinIO etc for files to get better throughput comparing to traditional SQL engines.
+       This would also allow to implement more optimal backup and scaling options

+#### Assessment 2 Assumptions
+    1. Rules related to the Domain that should be implemented at Domain CLEAN layer
+    2. Adjustable/Programmable rules should be stored at DB
+    3. Domain-specific rules should be covered with unit tests
+    4. Adjustable rules should be covered with unit tests and integration tests with mock DB

 ### Common Assumptions
     1. Single-region/location/authority - it is not mentioned.
 It might be the main assessment point, but once it's not mentioned, then extracted.